srl-freiburg/srl_global_planner/README.md

 # srl_global_planner
 The `srl_global_planner` `ROS` package provides an implementation of the sampling based motion planners (`RRT`, `RRT*`, `Theta*-RRT`) as global planner plugin for `move_base`, a `ROS` framework.
 Please refer to http://wiki.ros.org/move_base, for a detailed description of the `move_base` framework.
+All the algorithms exploit the POSQ steer function, but other steer functions are available (single and double integrator, Dubins curve).
+For additional info regarding the POSQ steer function and the learned distance metric used by `srl_global_planner` refer to the following papers:
+* *Distance Metric Learning for RRT-Based Motion Planning with Constant-Time Inference*, IEEE International Conference on Robotics and Automation (ICRA'15), Seattle, USA, 2015.
+* *A Novel RRT Extend Function for Efficient and Smooth Mobile Robot Motion Planning*, IEEE/RSJ Int.
+Conference on Intelligent Robots and Systems (IROS'14), Chicago, USA, 2014.

 ![alt tag](http://www2.informatik.uni-freiburg.de/~palmieri/pages/images/FSR15.png)

 ## Requirements
 * ROS (including visualization rools -> rviz), tested on Indigo and Hydro